 The National Motor Vehicle Title Information System (NMVTIS) is a federal database containing automobile information from states, insurance carriers, and the salvage industry.
 The vehicle history information is available to the public and can provide valuable information about a potential purchase.

-Auto Data Direct (ADD) is an official NMVTIS Title Check Report provider.
+Auto Data Direct is an Approved NMVTIS Data Provider.
 ADD’s title check reports provide information from a vehicle’s current title, including the vehicle’s brand history, title history, and any reported odometer readings.
 NMVTIS vehicle reports will also tell you if a vehicle has been reported as “salvage” or a total loss by an insurance company or a self- insuring organization, and lists reports from auto recyclers who may have handled the vehicle.

 NMVTIS is intended to serve as a source of title and brand history for automobiles, but it does not contain owner names or lien holder address information or detailed information regarding a vehicle ’s repair history.